How Much Does It Cost to Remove a Load-Bearing Wall in 2025?

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-The average cost to remove a load-bearing wall is $5,700, but prices range from $1,400 for a wall in a single-story home to upwards of $10,000 for a wall in a multi-story home.
+Expect to spend between $500 and $500 or $3,000 on average to remove a load-bearing wall.
+Where you live, the wall’s size, how often you tackle projects like this, and the material quality all play a role.
 Removing a load-bearing wall requires serious structural considerations, and you’ll need to hire the right pros.
 This guide will help you set your budget and understand the factors that can affect the cost.

 Load-Bearing Wall Removal Cost Factors